 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

 Savvy cardholders should work to maximize their perks and rewards throughout the year.
-If you’re using one of the best cash back credit cards, it’s important to understand how to get the most out of your cash back rewards.
+If you’re using a cash back credit card, it’s important to understand how to get the most out of your cash back rewards.
 Keep reading to level up your cash-back savvy and learn how to optimize your rewards strategy.

 1. Evaluate your spending habits and find a card that suits you

 Before you switch up your credit card spending strategy or consider applying for a new credit card, it’s important to analyze your cash flow.
-How much money are you spending a month?
-A year?
+How much money are you spending per month?
+Per year?
 What categories do you spend the most in?
 What do you ultimately want or need from a rewards credit card?

-Understanding how much you spend will help you anticipate what your rewards yield will be each year (often higher the first year if your card has a welcome offer) and therefore whether an annual fee is worth it.
-If you don’t actually spend enough money on a credit card each year to offset the card’s annual fee, that card is probably not the best for you.
+Understanding how much you spend will help you anticipate what your rewards yield will be each year (often higher the first year if your cash back card has a bonus offer) and therefore whether an annual fee is worth it.
+If you don’t actually spend enough money on a credit card each year to offset the card’s annual fee, that card is probably not the best option for you.

-Once you’ve identified how you’re using your credit card, you can identify which type of card will best suit your lifestyle and existing spending.
+Once you’ve noted how you’re using your credit card, you can identify which type of card will best suit your lifestyle and existing spending.